jmarsh12/Tuesday/README.md

 # Useful Websites
 *Coming Soon*

-# Future Work
+# TODO
-* Build Robot Operating System Environment
-* Servos
-* PocketSphinx and eSpeak
-* Finish move_arm
+* Finish move_arm.py - reaches for object
-* Voice input
+* Improve speech recognition

 # Story
 This is a project to help us and other students to learn OpenCV and ROS.
 This can be extended to any other robotics systems from a fruit picker to an ankle biter/pooper scooper.

 # Requirements
 flite
 opencv
 ros
 coral - Run "git clone https://github.com/google-coral/examples-camera.git --depth 1" in terminal

 ## Authors:
 ### Jeff Marsh and Adam Amott